AmirSavand/expensephere-web/src/app/public/invoice/shared/components/README.md

 - Here are the rules, for sample on creating templates, look at the "soft" template.
 - Note that template component is rendered only when invoice is loaded.
-- Loading and error is handled in mother component.
+- Loading and error is handled in parent component.